guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Orchestration/Kubernetes.md

 ```
 ###### <strong style="color:#98971a">ReplicaSets</strong>

-O ReplicaSet é um recurso que controla a quantidade de Pods.
+O <span style="color: #98971a">ReplicaSet</span> é um recurso que controla a quantidade de Pods.
 It ensures that a minimum number os replicas are available all the time.
 It's the new recommended way to set up replication.

 The <strong style="color: #b16286">role</strong> of the <span style="color: #98971a">ReplicaSet</span> is to  <strong style="color: #d79921">monitor the pods and if any of them were to fail deploy new ones</strong>.
 The ReplicaSet is in fact a process that monitors the parts, and it can also manage Pods that were not created as part of the ReplicaSet creation.